NXIVM: Claims of Raniere's superior intellect and sexual powers

-NXIVM's beliefs and practices
+Beliefs and practices

-In a 2003 mission statement on the NXIVM website:NXIVM embodies a set of consistent and universal principles in which all humans can participate.
+A 2003 mission statement on the NXIVM website read as follows:NXIVM embodies a set of consistent and universal principles in which all humans can participate.
 These principles - apart from any mystical or religious notions - allow for life to persist and uphold a diversity of beliefs.
 By creating a new understanding, we can actualize our potential to live and work together and consequently bring human existence to a whole new level.
 Yet this cannot be done without first raising human awareness, fostering an ethical humanitarianism, and celebrating what it truly means to be human - and this is our mission.

 In a transcript and audio of Clare Bronfman's testimony in a bankruptcy proceeding, Bronfman described the organization as a part of the Human Potential Movement.

 Teachings

 The oldest program of NXIVM, Executive Success Programs, had students recite a "Twelve-point Mission Statement", pledging to "purge" themselves "of all parasite and envy-based habits", to enroll others, and to "ethically control as much of the money, wealth and resources of the world as possible within my success plan."
-The Mission Statement also labeled students who shared Executive Success Programs materials as "breaking a promise and breaching my contract", and compromising "inner honesty and integrity."
+The Mission Statement also labeled students who shared Executive Success Programs materials as "breaking a promise and breaching my contract" and compromising "inner honesty and integrity."

-The doctrine of the NXIVM organization, "Rational Inquiry method", was treated as Raniere's scientific invention by and submitted to multiple patent offices.
+The doctrine of the NXIVM organization, "Rational Inquiry method", was treated as Raniere's scientific invention and submitted to multiple patent offices.

 NXIVM taught that some people, called "Suppressives", try to impede progress within NXIVM.
 People who irrevocably turned against Raniere were said to have undergone "The Fall" and were labeled, in the words of a former member, as "Luciferians, lost people for whom bad feels good, and good feels bad."
 Some members of NXIVM's inner circle were reportedly taught that, in past lives, they were high-ranking Nazis.